VijayJoshi17/Disaster-Tweets-Streamlit/README.md

 ## Credits

-This project was developed by [Vijay Joshi].
+This project was developed by Vijay Joshi.